ivan-sincek/file-scraper/README.md

     Directory containing files, or a single file to scrape -dir, --directory> = decoded | files | test.exe | etc.
 TEMPLATE
-    JSON template file with extraction information, or a single RegEx to use
+    Template file with extraction details, or a single RegEx to use
     Default: built-in JSON template file
     -t, --template = template.json | "secret\: [\w\d]+" | etc.
 EXCLUDES
-    Exclude all files that end with
+    Exclude all files that end with the specified extension Specify 'default' to load the built-in list
     Use comma-separated values
-    Specify 'default' to load the built-in list
     -e, --excludes = mp3 | default,jpeg,jpg,png | etc.
 INCLUDES
-    Include all files that end with
+    Include all files that end with the specified extension Overrides excludes
     Use comma-separated values
-    Overrides excludes
     -i, --includes = java | json,xml,yaml | etc.
 BEAUTIFY
     Beautify [minified] JavaScript (.js) files